 With fabrication and fitting out of the apartments taking place in a controlled factory environment, offsite manufacturing achieves unrivalled precision and a higher and more consistent quality of finish.

 The number of construction workers on site is also reduced – an important health and safety benefit following the Covid-19 pandemic.

-Built on the highly constrained site of a former car park which is being relocated, the four and five storey scheme will be finished in a palette of colours including terracotta, slate grey and off white to complement the surrounding local area.
+Built on the highly constrained site of a former car park which is being relocated, the three and five storey scheme will be finished in a palette of colours including terracotta, slate grey and off white to complement the surrounding local area.